 Maine Coons and Turkish Angoras are two of the most playful cat breeds.
 They are both high energy and require lots of toys to keep entertained.

-These are my favourite Maine Coon cat toys because they have stood the test of time.
-All these toys are hardy, fun, and stimulate our cats highly intelligent nature.
+These are my favorite Maine Coon cat toys because they have stood the test of time.
+All these toys are hardy, fun, and stimulate our cat’s highly intelligent nature.

-Both Maine Coons and Turkish Angoras require plenty of exercise to keep up with their active lifestyles and constant energy.
+Both Maine Coons and Turkish Angoras require plenty of exercises to keep up with their active lifestyles and constant energy.

 Maine Coons are known to be vocal cats, although they have the unusual characteristic of chirping or trilling rather than meowing.
 If you don’t believe me, check out this video of our Maine Coon cat talking to my husband!

 Turkish Angoras are also quite vocal, and will often meow whenever they want attention from their owners.
 This trait is annoying to some owners, so if you are irritable to noise, consider adopting a different cat breed.